 - The Nicknamer: Natalia, who has names for the Mechwarrior and Foster.
 "Tiger" for the former, "Briefing Boy" for the latter.

 - Press X to Die: In the multiplayer Grinder mode if you play with a friend you are able to walk around as a regular human.
 Press a certain button?
 Ludicrous Gibs!

 - Press X to Not Die: The hijack mechanic has you do this to eject the enemy pilot.
-It's also use to operate consoles while on foot.
+It's also used to operate consoles while on foot.